-Everybody can tell that Keith Andrew Palmer, better known by his stage name Maxim is an extraordinary musician and vocalist whose unique performing and songwriting skills have contributed to make the 1990s English electronic dance music band The Prodigy a planetary success with over 20 million records sold worldwide.
+Everybody can tell that Keith Andrew Palmer, better known by his stage name Maxim is an extraordinary musician and vocalist whose unique performing and songwriting skills have contributed to making the 1990s English electronic dance music band The Prodigy a planetary success with over 20 million records sold worldwide.

 But what a few may still not be aware of is that this brilliant performer also has a knack for creating stunning mixed media artworks.